WPPNets and WPPFlows: The Power of Wasserstein Patch Priors for Superresolution: Implementation details of WPPNets

 We use a 16-layer CNN $G_\theta$ which is adapted from \cite{Tian21}.
 In \cite{Tian21} the authors propose a so-called asymmetric CNN (ACNN) for image super-resolution consisting of 23-layers.
 More specifically, the ACNN has a 17-layer asymmetric block, a 1-layer memory enhancement block and a 5-layer high-frequency feature enhancement block (for more details about the structure and the tasks of the individual blocks, see \cite[Section III]{Tian21}).
 As stated above, we modified the proposed ACNN and take a 10-layer asymmetric block (instead of 17-layer) in order to reduce the network complexity.

 \paragraph{Training Details}

 For the training of the WPPNet we use the Adam optimizer \cite{KB2015} with a learning rate of $0.0001$.
-The training and test data is independently chosen; we used 1000 low-resolution images of size $25 \times 25$ for training the network and have two pairs of validation images of size $600 \times 600$ and $150 \times 150$ for the high- and low-resolution image, respectively.
+The training and test data are independently chosen; we used 1000 low-resolution images of size $25 \times 25$ for training the network and have two pairs of validation images of size $600 \times 600$ and $150 \times 150$ for the high- and low-resolution image, respectively.
 For the training process the batch size is set to 25 and the number of epochs we trained for the reconstruction image is stated in Table ~\ref{table_epochs}.
 We choose the patch size to be $p=6$, i.e., $P_i (x)$ is a small sub-image of size $6 \times 6$ of an image $x$.
+We subsample the number of patches in the reference image to $|I|=10000$ accordingly to Remark~\ref{rem_computational_complexity}.

-To obtain an approximation of the maximizer $\boldsymbol{\psi}^{*}$ of $F$ we use $20$ iterations (except for Figure \ref{Comp_HRLRPred_texture_grass}, there we used 10 iterations) of a stochastic gradient ascent with a learning rate of $1$.
-Moreover, instead of starting with an arbitrary $\boldsymbol{\psi}_{l}^{0}$ or choosing $\boldsymbol{\psi}_{l}^{0} = 0$ for the optimization in epoch $l$, we save the approximated maximizer $\boldsymbol{\psi}_{l-1}^{20}$ from the previous epoch $l-1$ and use it as the starting vector in epoch $l$, i.e., $\boldsymbol{\psi}_{l-1}^{20} = \boldsymbol{\psi}_l^{0}$.
-Herewith we reach a better approximation of the maximizer $\boldsymbol{\psi}_l^{*}$ in a computationally efficient way.
+To obtain an approximation of the maximizer $\psi^{*}$ of $F$ we use $20$ iterations (except for Figure \ref{Comp_HRLRPred_texture_grass}, there we used 10 iterations) of a stochastic gradient ascent with a learning rate of $1$.
+Moreover, instead of starting with an arbitrary $\psi_{k}^{0}$ or choosing $\psi_{k}^{0} = 0$ for the optimization in epoch $k$, we save the approximated maximizer $\psi_{k-1}^{20}$ from the previous epoch $k-1$ and use it as the starting vector in epoch $k$, i.e., $\psi_{k-1}^{20} = \psi_k^{0}$.
+Herewith we reach a better approximation of the maximizer $\psi_k^{*}$ in a computationally efficient way.